 And there are “healers” who have attracted thousands if not millions of people - and they touch people in the name of Jesus, and many attest to physical improvements or even ‘miracles.’

-There are also so many ecclesiastical institutional ministers who practice various means of exorcism in the name of Jesus.
+There are also so many sectarian ministers who practice various means of exorcism in the name of Jesus.

 There are also various people who partake in confession and preach various things in the name of Jesus.